shadowfax92/Fyin/README.md

 ## Features
 - [x] Run locally using ollama or use openai API
 - [x] local VectorDB for fast search
-- [x] very quick searching, scrapping & answering due to parallelism
+- [x] very quick searching, scraping & answering due to parallelism
 - [x] Configurable number of search results to parse
-- [x] local scrapping of websites
+- [x] local scraping of websites

 ---